 The study and demonstration of different analytic models utilized in analysis of social welfare policy.
 The course also introduces content in the areas of organizational theory, management tools necessary to the understanding of implementation and evaluation of social welfare policy.

 Introduction to social work practicum under faculty direction in a Teaching-Learning Center.
 Students will begin to apply knowledge from prerequisite (and concurrent) courses in experiences which utilize social work practice skills with emphasis on individuals, families, and small groups, toward the goals of prevention, restoration, and enhancement of social functioning.
-Includes 18 hours per week of seminar and experiential learning.

 This course introduces students to the fundamentals of ethical decision making in generalist professional social work practice.
 The major philosophical formulations that underlie ethics and relevant concepts derived from these formulations are highlighted as in the development of ethical reasoning and decision-making skills in dealing with moral problems and dilemmas that arise in entry-level social work practice.